 The picnic shoulder, or picnic ham, is a shoulder cut with the shank attached.
 This cut is cheaper than the other cuts because it requires less work butchering it, and it contains more bone.

-You can use any of these cuts of meat to make oven pulled pork, but you do need to cut it into large pieces, about 4-inches long.
+You can use any of these cuts of meat in this recipe, but you do need to cut it into large pieces, about 4-inches long.
 You can oven roast a bone-in pork, but it will take longer to cook.
 But cutting the meat into large chunks, you cut the roasting time considerably.

 Dry rub for oven pulled pork

-Some of my favorite spices to use for a pulled pork dry rub mix include:
+Some of my favorite spices to use for a pork dry rub mix include:

 - onion powder